orgTestCodacy11KRepos110MB/repo-2613-ssr/README_EN.md

 ## Features

 - 🌱　Easy to customize: support modern frontend frameworks such as React/Vue2/Vue3.
-- 🚀　Out-of-the-box: 10+ built-in cli tools such as Antd、Vant、TS、Hooks.
+- 🚀　Out-of-the-box: 10+ built-in cli tools such as AntD、Vant、TS、Hooks.
 - 🧲　Plug-in components: based on plugin-in architecture, users are more focused on business logic.
 - 💯　Serverless first: one-click deployment to various Serverless platforms, also support traditional web server like Egg、Midway、Nest.
 - 🛡　High availability: seamless degradation from SSR to CSR, the best disaster recovery plan.